olisheldon/olisheldon.github.io/_projects/adventofcode23/day_10.md

 ## Part 1

+For part 1, we need to analyse the loop containing the starting position, and return furthest distance (L1) from the starting point moving within this loop.

 It is tempting to interpret this problem as a graph, but it is actually much simpler.
-As we are given a starting position within the pipe, and are guaranteed that the pipe forms a loop we just need to follow the logic of the pipe we are entering and bear in mind the direction in which we entered the pip.
+As we are given a starting position within the pipe, and are guaranteed that the pipe forms a loop we just need to follow the logic of the pipe we are entering and bear in mind the direction in which we entered the pipe.

 ## Part 2